iterative/vscode-dvc/CONTRIBUTING.md

 ### Shell-based development environment

 This option lacks access to the debugger, but uses less resources if using an editor other then VS Code to work on this project.
+These scripts also assume `code-insiders` is installed and accessible.

 - run `yarn dev-server` to start the extension and webview dev servers (alternatively, use `extension-dev-server` and `webview-dev-server` to launch